MXZZ/Netgotchi/README.md

 ## 📚 Libraries

+- ESP8266/ESP32 core libraries
-- Modified ESP8266FtpServer (for ESP8266) or ESP32FtpServer (for ESP32)
+- Modified FTP Server library (ESP8266FtpServer or ESP32FtpServer)
-- Adafruit_SSD1306
+- Adafruit_GFX
+- Adafruit_SSD1306, Adafruit_SH110X, or Adafruit_SSD1305 (based on your OLED type)
 - ESPping
+- NTPClient
 - WiFiManager

 ## 🚀 How to Use

-1. Open the `.ino` file and select your board type (ESP8266 or ESP32) by commenting/uncommenting the appropriate `#define` at the top of the file.
+1. Open the `.ino` file in the Arduino IDE.
+2. Select your OLED display type by setting the appropriate flag to 1 (e.g., `#define oled_type_ssd1306 1`).
-2. Install the required libraries via the Arduino Library Manager.
+3. Install the required libraries via the Arduino Library Manager.
+4. Select your board (ESP8266 or ESP32) in the Arduino IDE.
-3. Flash the code to your ESP8266 or ESP32.
+5. Flash the code to your board.
-4. On first boot, Netgotchi will create a WiFi hotspot named "AutoConnectAP" for you to set up your WiFi credentials.
+6. On the first boot, Netgotchi will create a WiFi hotspot named "AutoConnectAP" for you to set up your WiFi credentials.
-5. Once connected, Netgotchi will start guarding your network!
+7. Once connected, Netgotchi will start guarding your network!

 ## 🖥️ Headless Mode (for Cyberdecks)